 MK3 safety features - how to test them

 Our brand new Original Prusa i3 MK3 comes with lots of new safety features.
 That makes printing a lot more reliable and safe.
-In this article, we will showcase how to properly test all of them.
-And what the most common sources of any problems are.
+In this article, we will showcase how to properly test all of them and what are the most common sources of any problems.

 In order to test all of the features, use some of the models from the SD card.
-All of these features must be tested during printing with instructions described bellow.
+All of these features must be tested during printing with instructions described below.

 How to test the filament sensor